-- Courses available at either Matthew Boulton College in Birmingham or Kidderminster Academy in the Black Country.
+- Courses available at Matthew Boulton College in the centre of Birmingham.

 - Our fashion labs at Millennium Point, part of Matthew Boulton College, attract hundreds of learners eager to be inspired by the vibrant setting, collaborative projects and exciting visits and activities.

 - The end of year shows organised and hosted by our students are a major event in the college’s calendar, with guests never failing to be impressed by the talent and passion on display.

 - Increase your confidence and experience with practical projects such as organising an ‘on location’ photoshoot, producing a magazine, creating a catwalk event or running a pop up shop.

 - The rise of digital shopping channels will result in 60,000 brand new technical and analytical roles needed in the UK fashion industry in the next five years.

 - To counteract this industry gap, BMet College is the driving force behind inspiring the next generation of fashion business minded individuals that can become the future of fashion.

 - Merchandiser – responsible for particular lines of merchandise.
 For example, in a department store, there may be merchandisers for menswear, womenswear, children’s wear etc. the basic duties of the merchandiser can be divided into four areas: planning, directing, co-coordinating and controlling stock.